 Read more about the war in World War Two: History In An Hour published by Harper Press and available in various digital formats and audio.

-Rupert Colley’s novella, My Brother the Enemy, set during the Hungarian Revolution of 1956, is now available.
+Rupert Colley’s novel, This Time Tomorrow, set during the First World War, is now available.